a20r/mesa/README.md

 ## Testing functions
 Function testing is used to test standalone functions.
 To use Mesa for function testing, create a `FunctionMesa` instance and define the following:

+- `Init`: an optional function called before running the test cases
 - `Target`: the function being tested
 - `Cases`: an array of `FunctionCase` instances that define the test cases
 - `BeforeCall`: an optional function to execute before calling the target function
 - `Check`: an optional function to check the output of the target function
 - `Cleanup`: an optional function to execute after the test case finishes
+- `Teardown`: an optional function called after all cases finish

 Each `FunctionCase` instance defines the following: